AYURVEDIC MORNING ROUTINE STEP 7 - FUEL UP AND EAT BREAKFAST

 BREAKFAST FOR THE BODY TYPES

 A Vata person or imbalance is always needing to be grounded and nourished with heavier, well cooked and moist foods.
 Coffee is not a great choice for a Vata person as the bitter taste in the coffee bean can escalate the flighty nature of the dosha making the person feel extra light, scattered and the digestion will likely suffer also.
 If you are going to have a coffee, keep it milky with minimal coffee and add a sprinkle of cinnamon and cardamom to aid the digestive process.
-Ideal breakfast recipes for Vata would be porridge or a kheer (both of these recipes are available on the blog under the category "Breakfast").
+Ideal breakfast recipes for Vata would be porridge , coconut rice stewed fruit or a nourishing pancake.

 Ah, the Pitta types.
 If you are a Pitta person or have a Pitta imbalance you are likely to have a pretty ferocious appetite and need to be fed and watered about 30 minutes after waking up.
 Coffee is ok for a Pitta type but again, not too strong and potentially without cows milk as this can be too heating for a Pitta person.
 Try your coffee with coconut milk as an alternative.
 As Pittas have a strong metabolism and strength, a hearty breakfast is a good choice.
-The porridge and kheer above would work well, in addition to some pancakes occasionally or some eggs on toast with greens (avoid too many egg yolks as they are heating also).
+The porridge and coconut rice above would work well, some pancakes, a cooked breakfast or some fresh fruit.

 If you are a Kapha type or struggling with a Kapha imbalance, your digestion and appetite can be slower than others and needs a good kick start in the morning.
 Kapha types would travel well with a stronger, black coffee or black chai tea.
 Milky coffees and teas are just too heavy for the Kapha gut, however rice milk can be a good choice if you are going to add any.
-Kaphas need to be a bit light on with their portion sizes and stick to foods that are easy to digest.
-For example, some stewed fruit (see recipe on the blog) or some grainy, dark toast with a hint of almond butter or ghee would be good choices for breakfast.
+Kapha types need to be a bit light on with their portion sizes and stick to foods that are easy to digest.
+For example, some fruit would be a good choice and only when feeling hungry.

 If you are not a breakfast fan, maybe it is because you haven't tailored it quite right to your needs.
 So after you have completed the rest of your morning routine, I urge you try a few suggestions mentioned above.
 You never know, breakfast might not just become your most important meal of the day, but your favourite one too!